jdevfullstack-projects/converter-app/README.md

 only one medium to accept the input, that is the dog's sense of smell.
 If we represent that in programming, that is the interface.
 And this can be used for different situations.
-That is *one interface for several methods*.
+That is, *one interface for several methods*.

 Combining these three main concepts of OOP, it can solve complex problems in software development.